 - Pick one editorial policy: either H1 and

-<title>match, or<title>is H1 plus a controlled suffix.
-Document it. - Single source field for the headline in CMS; derive
+<title>match, or<title>is H1 plus a controlled, short suffix.
+Document it. - Use a single source field for the headline in the CMS; derive

-<title>and<h1>from it. - CI assertion for title/H1 similarity and singular H1.
+- Add CI assertions for title/H1 similarity and a single H1.

 - Avoid dynamic H1 patterns; if you must, ship the final text server-side.